 A frequent complaint from students regarding group work is that it is not fair.
 This is often because groups are assessed only on the outputs of group work, while the critical processes involved in producing the outputs are not valued in the grading.

-- Remember, rich and positive learning can result from the experience of working in groups, even though the actual produced output might not be successful.
+- It's important to keep in mind that rich and positive learning can result from the experience of working in groups, even though the actual produced output might not be successful.

 - Ask yourself: Are the "soft skills" of working effectively in groups important learning outcomes in their own right?
 If so, explicitly include them in the assessment criteria and reward their development in the grading.